yashverma132005/ResumeIQ/README.md

 ResumeIQ helps job seekers optimize their resumes by identifying missing keywords, formatting issues, and content gaps.

-🚀 Features
+🚀 Features:
-Upload resume for instant analysis
+- Upload resume for instant analysis
-Keyword extraction from job descriptions
+- Keyword extraction from job descriptions
-ATS compatibility evaluation
+- ATS compatibility evaluation
-Resume structure and formatting checks
+- Resume structure and formatting checks
-Suggestions to improve resume quality
+- Suggestions to improve resume quality
-Easy-to-use web interface
+- Easy-to-use web interface

-🧠 How It Works
+🧠 How It Works:
-User uploads a resume file.
+- User uploads a resume file.
-The system extracts text from the resume.
+- The system extracts text from the resume.
-Natural Language Processing (NLP) analyzes: skills keywords formatting
+- Natural Language Processing (NLP) analyzes- skills, keywords and formatting
-The resume is compared with job requirements.
+- The resume is compared with job requirements.
-The user receives suggestions to improve ATS compatibility.
+- The user receives suggestions to improve ATS compatibility.

-🛠 Tech Stack
+🛠 Tech Stack:

-Frontend
+-> Frontend:

-HTML
+- HTML
-CSS
+- CSS
-JavaScript
+- JavaScript

-Backend
+-> Backend:

-Python
+- Python
-Flask
+- Flask

-Other Tools
+Other Tools:

-NLP libraries for text analysis
+- NLP libraries for text analysis
-Resume parsing logic
+- Resume parsing logic